observIQ/stanza/examples/scenarios/mysql.md

 ## Configuration

-This is an example config file that can be used in the Stanza install directory.
+This is an example config file that can be used in the Stanza install directory, noted in the [Configuration](./README.md#Configuration) section of the quickstart guide.
 The MySQL plugin supports general, error, and slow query logs by default, but can also support MariaDB audit logs if those have been enabled.

 ```yaml
 pipeline: